OpenBMB/CPM-Bee/README_en.md

 **CPM-Bee** is a fully open-source, commercially-usable Chinese-English bilingual base model with a capacity of one hundred billion parameters.
 It is the second milestone achieved through the training process of [**CPM-live**](https://live.openbmb.org/).
-Utilizing the Transformer auto-regressive architecture, CPM-Bee has been pre-trained on an extensive corpus of over 3 trillion high-quality tokens, thereby possessing remarkable foundational capabilities.
+Utilizing the Transformer auto-regressive architecture, CPM-Bee has been pre-trained on an extensive corpus of trillion-scale tokens, thereby possessing remarkable foundational capabilities.